RutaTang/quicknote.nvim/README.md

 ## Config

-Current there is only one config option, but more options might be coming.
+Currently, there is only one config option, but more options might be coming.

 ```lua
 require("lazy").setup({